 Choosing Your Bus and Payment Method

-Local Buses make up the majority of the T's bus service, but there are also Inner Express and Outer Express bus routes.
+Local Buses make up the majority of the T's bus service, but there are also Express bus routes.

-For Local Bus service, a 1-way fare is $1.70 with a CharlieCard and $2.00 with a CharlieTicket or cash.
+For Local Bus service, a 1-way fare is $1.70 with a CharlieCard, CharlieTicket, or cash.

 Cash fare payments do not include transfers to other modes of transit.

-- Payments by CharlieCard or CharlieTicket include 1 free transfer to another Local Bus or the SL4 or SL5 within 2 hours of your original ride.
+- Payments by CharlieTicket include one free transfer to another Local Bus or the SL4 or SL5 within two hours of your first tap.

-For Inner Express service, a 1-way fare is $4.00 with a CharlieCard and $5.00 with a CharlieTicket or cash.
+For Express Bus service, a 1-way fare is $4.25 with a CharlieCard, CharlieTicket, or cash.

-- Payments by CharlieCard include 1 free transfer to subway, Local Bus, or any Silver Line route within 2 hours of your original ride.
-Transfers to Outer Express Bus service cost $1.25.
+- Payments by CharlieTicket include one free transfer to subway, Local Bus, Express Bus, or any Silver Line route within two hours of your first tap.

-- Payments by CharlieCard include 1 free transfer to subway, Local Bus, Inner Express Bus, or any Silver Line route within 2 hours of your original ride.
+- Payments by CharlieCard include two free transfers to subway, Local Bus, Express Bus, or any Silver Line route within two hours of your first tap.

 Did you know?
-Some of the most heavily used bus routes have stops at subway stations, including Harvard, Ruggles, Forest Hills, Kenmore, Haymarket, Maverick, and South Station, allowing easy transfers between modes for customers.
+Some of the most heavily used bus routes have stops at subway stations, including Harvard, Ruggles, Forest Hills, Kenmore, Haymarket, Maverick, and South Station, allowing easy transfers between modes.

-In addition to 1-way fares, there are 1-day, 7-day, and monthly passes available on CharlieCards or CharlieTickets.
+In addition to one-way fares, there are 1-day and 7-day passes available on CharlieCards and/or CharlieTickets:

-A 1-Day Pass* is $12.00 and includes unlimited travel for 24 hours on Local Buses and the subway.
-CharlieTickets are valid from the time of purchase, and CharlieCards are valid from the first time they are used.
+- A 1-Day Pass is $11.00 and includes unlimited travel for 24 hours on Local Buses and the subway from the first time they are used.

-A 7-Day Pass* is $21.25 and includes unlimited travel on Local Buses and the subway.
-CharlieTickets are valid from the time of purchase, and CharlieCards are valid from the first time they are used.
+- A 7-Day Pass is $22.50 and includes unlimited travel on Local Buses and the subway from the first time they are used.

-Several monthly passes, valid for 1 calendar month, are available depending on the service you normally take:
+Several monthly passes, valid until the end of the month they were purchased, are available depending on the service you normally take: